• Home

 • Limit Social Media:

-• Why it Matters: Excessive social media can distort reality and impact mental health and wellness at law school.
+• Why it Matters: Excessive social media can distort reality and impact mental health.

 • Benefits: Reduced anxiety, more real-life connections, and better time management.